Gaussian Multiplicative Chaos for Gaussian Orthogonal and Symplectic Ensembles: Proof of Proposition

-We also observe that as a corollary we also obtatin the following result on single integrals. \begin{corr} Assume that $\phi$ is a smooth function on $\R$ of sub-exponential growth.
-Then for each $k$ we have that
+Together these demonstrate two of the integrals required by Proposition \ref{W-Integral-Proposition}.
+Before proceeding, we also observe the following corollary of Lemma \ref{Bulk Single Integral of pN}, and the single integral cases of Lemmas \ref{both Bessel Lemma} and \ref{both airy lemma}. \begin{corr} Assume that $\phi$ is a smooth function on $\R$ of sub-exponential growth.
+Then for fixed $k$, we have that